MANU-CHAUHAN/cat-image-logistic-single-node-classifier/README.md

 # cat-image-logistic-single-node-classifier
-A single node logistic image classifier that classifies cat vs not cat images in python using logistic regression.
+A single node image classifier that classifies cat vs not cat images in python using logistic regression.

 NOTE: Will modify main.py file to include user given image for prediction in next update.
 The accuracy is not too high as regularization parameters are not considered in this version.
 It's just a simple program with single neural node that classifies images.